James-Livesey/James-Livesey/codestyle.md

 ## Identifier naming
 I am an avid user of camelCase naming.
 This is because camelCase is used extensively throughout the JavaScript standard library.
-Other kinds of cases such as flatcase, PascalCase, Snake_Case, SHOUTY_CASE and kebab-base should not be used (in fact the latter case would not work in most programming languages).
+Other kinds of cases such as flatcase, PascalCase, Snake_Case, SHOUTY_CASE and kebab-case should not be used (in fact the latter case would not work in most programming languages).

 There are two exceptions to this: constant identifiers and class identifiers.